statistikat/STATcubeR/README.md

 ```

 In this case, we see that row 21 contains a value `NA` (**N**ot
-**A**vailable) because the value is not disclosed (“Verkreuzung nicht
+**A**vailable) because the value is not disclosed (“Crosstabulation not
-erlaubt”).
+allowed”).
 However, the zero value in row 20 can be considered a “real
 zero value” because no annotations are provided.

 ## Usecase: Saved Table